SCCapstone/CCChatbot/README.md

 To view the chatbot.
 Select "Dialogflow" in the top left corner.
 The chatbot will appear after the site reloads.

+**Test the chatbot on the website.
+Not the chatbot in dialogflow.**

 # Deployment

 Click the link https://acmedemo-tefspy.web.app/chat to view the chatbot.